-It is generally possible to identify the most important factors that influence the outcome of a measurement process, thereby contributing to the final measurement error.
-In a formal analysis, these factors must be included in a measurement model, which defines the measurand in terms of all other significant influence quantities.
-In mathematical terms, we write where the X_i are influence quantities.
+A measurement error comes about because there are unpredictable factors that influence the outcome of a measurement process.
+In a formal analysis, these factors must be identified and included in a measurement model, which defines the measurand in terms of all other significant influence quantities.
+In mathematical terms, we write where the $X_i$ are influence quantities.